What is Fergon?

-Take ferrous gluconate on an empty stomach, at least 1 hour before or 2 hours after a meal.
-Avoid taking antacids or antibiotics within 2 hours before or after taking ferrous gluconate .
+Take Fergon on an empty stomach, at least 1 hour before or 2 hours after a meal.

-Do not crush, chew, or break a ferrous gluconate tablet or capsule.
+Do not crush, chew, or break an extended-release tablet.
 Swallow the pill whole.

-Ferrous gluconate is only part of a complete program of treatment that may also include a special diet.
-It is very important to follow the diet plan created for you by your doctor or nutrition counselor.
-You should become very familiar with the list of foods you should eat to make sure you get enough iron from both your diet and your medication.
+Fergon may be only part of a complete program of treatment that also includes a special diet.
+Follow the diet plan created for you by your doctor or nutrition counselor.
+Get familiar with the list of foods you should eat to make sure you get enough iron in your diet.

 What happens if I miss a dose?